cathysnider/cathysnider.github.io/lando.md

 1. **Rebuilding a Lando Project** <br />
 `lando rebuild` <br />
-Rebuilds the lando project; can solve some problems `lando destroy` <br />
+Rebuilds the lando project while preserving any database data; can solve some problems <br />
+`lando destroy` <br />
 Destroying a project removes the Lando container and everything contained therein; i.e. your site's database and its contents.
 It does not delete Drupal core or the Express Profile files cloned from GitHub.
 You can start over from **Step 4: Install the chosen Drupal Profile with drush.**